Alena Douhan: Iran

+Douhan visited Iran in May 2022 to assess the impact of U.S. sanctions on the human rights situation in the country.
+Iranian activists living outside the country were concerned that Iran would restrict the organizations and individuals she would be allowed to meet.
+Following her 12-day visit, she concluded that the sanctions contributed to poverty along with a shortage of basic necessities in the country and further called on "sanctioning states, in particular the United States, to lift all unilateral measures imposed against Iran, Iranian nationals and companies without authorization of the UN Security Council."

 Qatar

 Douhan was in Qatar for twelve days in November 2020 to assess the impact of sanctions imposed by neighbouring countries.
 She was due to report at the 48th session of the UN Human Rights Council, to be held in September 2021.
 In a preliminary statement, she urged the lifting of sanctions.

 Syria

 In December 2020, Douhan asked the U.S. to lift its sanctions against Syria, saying they "may inhibit rebuilding of Syria’s civilian infrastructure” destroyed by the conflict, and may “violate the human rights of the Syrian people”.
 Her comments were welcomed by the Syrian government, and rejected by the U.S. Special Envoy for Syria.
 In November 2022, Douhan visited Syria and again called on the U.S., the European Union and some Arab states to lift their sanctions, which, she said, were having a large negative effect "across all walks of life in the country" and were "leading to shortages in medicines and medical equipment that affect the lives of ordinary Syrians".